weserv/docs/_news/2019-9-Introducing-API-5.md

 which offers a straightforward implementation of the fairly sophisticated [generic cell rate algorithm][gcra], in 130 lines of C, without external dependencies.

-An additional feature of this module is that it's easy to check show your current rate limit quota:
+An additional feature of this module is that it's easy to check your current rate limit quota:
 ```bash
 $ curl -i https://images.weserv.nl/quota
 HTTP/1.1 200 OK